dadmannwalking/plugbot/README.md

 `!pb_users remove <username/user id>` removes a user with the given username or user id from the list of currently monitored users, if present. **Please note** that username matching is case-insensitive and can use either username or display name, but the user must be a member of your guild.

-`!pb_gethistory` replies to the original message with JSON representations of any valid repostable messages of the last 10 messages in the channel it was called in.
+`!pb_gethistory <limit>` iterates through the last num of messages and replies to the original message with data of any valid repostable messages in the channel it was called in (*this command ignores the monitored channel list*).
+Depending on the input, this command can take some time to complete, so when finished, plugbot will reply appropriately to let you know it's done.
+If no valid repostable messages according to the current parameters are found, plugbot replies as such.

 ## Configuration and Integration Commands